ericmdantas/ngf/README.md

  # creates a new component called people_list_cmp

+ # ngf: is the responsible to talk with ng-fullstack
  # g: means `generate`
  # component: is the type of file that's being created
  # people_list_cmp: is the name given to the file/component